dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 In the common language runtime (CLR), the garbage collector (GC) serves as an automatic memory manager.
 It provides the following benefits:

-- Enables you to develop your application without having to free memory.
+- Enables you to develop your application without having to manually free memory.

 - Allocates objects on the managed heap efficiently.